hlhang9527/KNN-MTS/README.md

-This repo contains all the baselines and our proposed framework code.
+This repo contains the baselines and our proposed framework code.
 To run the code:

 First: